KhaledAbdelgalil/Tests-for-the-project-MCMC-for-Forensic-Science-R-Projects-GSOC-2020/README.md

 Demonstrate your capability in one of the "Bayesian packages for general model fitting" listed here: [https://cloud.r-project.org/web/views/Bayesian.html](https://cloud.r-project.org/web/views/Bayesian.html), or in writing an R package with C++ code.

-I have created R packages using C++.
-This packages operates on R vectors .It have 7 operations:
+I have created R package using C++.
+This package operates on R vectors .It have 7 operations:

 smallest:Get minmum element in vector.